lsst-sqre/sqr-055/index.rst

 Full name should always be ``displayName`` and we should not use the other LDAP attributes that attempt to parse a name into components.
 They do not internationalize well.
+Unfortunately, the COmanage sign-on flow still asks for users to enter their name in components.

 User onboarding API
 -------------------